atxhack4change/2016-project-proposals/ISSUE_TEMPLATE.md

 - I tested a **prototype** and want to build it

 ## Tell us more about the current state of your project idea.
-### Do you have any links to mockups, code, data or text?
+### Do you have any links to text, mockups, code, or data?

 _Your answer_